eliedaou/acanetsDev/students/_posts/2015-07-04-Second-Student.md

 ---
-  title: Second Student
-  the_description: This is a description of "student2".
-This are all variables that can be easily changed without touching the static html file.
 image_filename: hero-3.png
-  tags: ['people']
+tags:
+  - people
+the_description: "This is a description of \"student2\".
+This are all variables that can be easily changed without touching the static html file."
+title: "Second Student"
-  url: {{site.url}}/research/publications
+url: "{{site.url}}/research/publications"
 ---